HudoGriz/QTLspyer/QTLspyer/shiny/markdown/variant_calling.md

 `java -jar {self.gatk} BaseRecalibrator -R {ref_fasta} -I {bam} --use-original-qualities -known-sites {ref_vcf} -O {bqsr_recal_table}`

-In the second step GATKs **ApplyBQSR** is used to recalibrate the base qualities of the input reads based on the recalibration table produced by the BaseRecalibrator tool, and output a recelebrated BAM file.
+In the second step GATKs **ApplyBQSR** is used to recalibrate the base qualities of the input reads based on the recalibration table produced by the BaseRecalibrator tool, and output a recalibrated BAM file.
  Further information can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360037055712-ApplyBQSR).